An example of why it is so important to correlate the structural and optical properties of semiconductor nanorods directly

 A special thank you to A. Prabaswara and Prof. Boon Ooi, King Abdullah University of Science and Technology (KAUST) and the Experimental Technique Centre, Brunel University.
 For further information, see Prabaswara et al. J. of Nanophotonics, 11(2), 026015 (2017).

-The Photonics Laboratory, KAUST aims to deliver compact, and energy saving integrated laser-diode based devices and solutions for applications requiring light spanning the ultraviolet to the visible and near-infrared regime.
-A plethora of practical laser-based solutions are conceived, and proof-of-concept models built for data collection and testing of a new class of innovative multi-function laser devices.
+The Photonics Laboratory, KAUST aims to deliver compact and energy-saving integrated laser-diode-based devices and solutions for applications requiring light spanning the ultraviolet to the visible and near-infrared regime.
+A plethora of practical laser-based solutions are conceived, and proof-of-concept models are built for data collection and testing of a new class of innovative multi-function laser devices.